parkerdavis1/agave-portfolio/content/blog/2024-03-11-birds-music/2024-03-11-birds-music.md

 draft: false
 eleventyExcludeFromCollections: false
 ---
-On Sunday I came across two fascinating and coincidentally convergent things that I'll share with you: a paper on songbird sound cognition that demonstrates just how differently European Starlings hear the world than humans, and a coding talk that was really all about bird song, music, and just intonation, among other things.
+On Sunday I came across two fascinating and coincidentally convergent things that I'll share with you here: a paper on songbird sound cognition that demonstrates just how differently European Starlings hear the world than humans, and a coding talk that was really all about bird song, music, and just intonation.

 ## Songsbird use spectral shape, not pitch, for sound pattern recognition

->Past work characterizes songbirds as having a strong bias to rely on absolute pitch for the recognition of tone sequences.
+>"Past work characterizes songbirds as having a strong bias to rely on absolute pitch for the recognition of tone sequences.
 In a series of behavioral experiments, we find that the **human percepts of both pitch and timbre are poor descriptions of the perceptual cues used by birds for melody recognition**.
 We suggest instead that auditory sequence recognition in some species reflects more **direct perception of acoustic spectral shape**.
-Signals that preserve this shape, even in the absence of pitch, allow for generalization of learned patterns.
+Signals that preserve this shape, even in the absence of pitch, allow for generalization of learned patterns."

 You can find the paper [here](https://www.pnas.org/doi/abs/10.1073/pnas.1515380113) and the supporting materials [here](https://www.pnas.org/doi/suppl/10.1073/pnas.1515380113/suppl_file/pnas.201515380si.pdf).

-The study design was essentially asking a starling to determine whether a sequence of musical sounds was ascending or descending in pitch.
+The study design was essentially asking starlings to determine whether a sequence of musical sounds was ascending or descending in pitch.
 They would get a treat if they chose the correct "response port" (Fig 1 A).

-The birds would have a training block on certain musical sequences, then afterwards would be tested on variations of the musical sequences.
-The researchers assume if the birds recognized the new sequences as being similar to the training sequences, they would be able to choose the "correct" response port more reliably.
+The birds would have a training session on certain musical sequences, then afterwards would be tested on variations of the musical sequences.
+The researchers assume if the birds recognized the new sequences as being similar to the training sequences, they would be able to choose the "correct" response port more quickly and reliably.

 {% image "./figure1.png", "Figure 1 from the study" %}

 ## Transposition

-When tested with variations that preserve the melody and timbre but were transposed up or down, the starlings performed poorly on the tests.
+When tested with variations that preserve melody and timbre but are transposed up or down, the starlings performed poorly on the tests.

 Here is one of the musical sequences the starlings were trained on where the notes are ascending a whole-tone scale, with different timbres for each note (synesthetically shown in Fig 1 B above: first a blue oboe, then a red choir "aah", then a green muted trumpet, then a purple synthesizer):